rydmike/theming_workshop/README.md

 19) Add a custom TextTheme with `GoogleFonts.nnnTextTheme`.
-    Explain and demo issues with contrast of fonts with `GoogleFonts.nnnTextTheme` and show fix with extension. `.fixColors`.
+    Explain and demo issues with contrast of fonts with `GoogleFonts.nnnTextTheme` and show fix with the extension `.fixColors`.
     Branch step: https://github.com/rydmike/theming_workshop/tree/25-theme-step-19

 20) Add a custom TextTheme made from TextStyles.
 For more flexibility when making a custom `TextTheme` define each `TextStyle` in it.
-To use different weights they must be explicitly defined to get the correct font glyphs, if not defined, they just get an approximation that is incorrect.
-Same applies to italics.
+To use different weights, they must be explicitly defined to get the correct font glyphs.
+If not defined, they just get an approximation that is incorrect.
+The same applies to italics.
     Branch step: https://github.com/rydmike/theming_workshop/tree/26-theme-step-20